br3ndonland/udacity-fsnd-flask-catalog/README.md

 - [static/](static)
   - [img/](static/img) - Images used in the main application.
 - [templates/](templates) - HTML webpage templates.
+- [.gitignore](.gitignore) - Instructions to Git to exclude certain files from commits.
 - [application.py](application.py) - Main Flask app Python file.
 - [database_data.py](database_data.py) - Python file used to populate the database.
 - [database_setup.py](database_setup.py) - Python file used to configure the database.
+- [LICENSE](LICENSE) - This file describes how the repository can be used by others.
+I have provided the repository under the MIT license, a permissive and widely-used license.
+See the [choose a license page](https://choosealicense.com/) for more info on licenses.
+- [Pipfile](Pipfile): List of Python dependencies for the Pipenv virtual environment.
+- [Pipfile.lock](Pipfile.lock): An extended version of the Pipfile containing hashes and other specific information for Pipenv.
 - [README.md](README.md) - This file, a concise description of the project.

 [(Back to TOC)](#table-of-contents)